“Music can change the world because it can change people” -Bono

 - Social / Emotional: Music helps reinforce positive social and emotional skills.
 Songs can encourage positive helping behaviors towards other people and peers.
 Group music making encourages working together to form a dance, drum a beat, share ideas, and singing parts to a song.
 Learning songs that help express appropriate expression of feelings is huge for a child’s development.
 The emotional qualities of songs lend themselves to appropriate expression of feelings, can teach a child to self sooth, and gain sense of security.

-Here is a list of songs in the current Fiddle Collection used in Music Together classes this fall season.
+Here is a list of songs in the current Fiddle Collection used in Music Together classes this upcoming fall season.
 I have listed them under the four domains of child development.
 Some songs may have dual purposes, but for this list, I have used each song only once.

 - Cognitive / Academic: Apples and Cherries, Here Is the Beehive, Sounds of the Fall, and Old King Cole